 The Invitation of the Gospel to All the World: We believe that the Good News of our salvation and reconciliation through Christ's shed blood on Calvary is proclaimed to all the world and is attended by the outpouring power of the Holy Spirit in "Prevenient" Grace or "Preceding" Grace .
 It is God's will that all should come unto a saving knowledge of Christ to receive the forgiveness of sin and eternal life.
-Thus the Holy Spirit, through the proclamation of the everlasting Gospel, calls and enables whosoever will to personally believe the Gospel of Christ's finished work of atonement on the cross of Calvary, to repent of their sins, and to be baptized for the remission of sins.
+Thus the Holy Spirit, through the proclamation of the everlasting Gospel, calls and enables whosoever will to personally respond and believe the Gospel of Christ's finished work of atonement on the cross of Calvary, to repent of their sins, and to be baptized for the remission of sins.

 Faith in Christ: the Instrumental Cause (or the Personal Basis) of Acceptance with God: All who through the drawing power of the Holy Spirit personally respond to the gospel and personally call upon the name of the Lord Jesus Christ in repentance for their sins are legally justified freely by God's unmerited grace alone through faith alone in the perfect sinless life and atoning death of the Lord Jesus Christ alone.
 They are justified, forgiven, declared righteous and innocent, accepted, pardoned, perfected, saved, elected, set free from condemnation, reconciled, accounted righteous, chosen, adopted, purged, delivered from death and made alive, atoned for, found, brought back, bought back, made nigh, and predestined unto life eternal in Christ.
 By the unmerited grace of God they are accounted perfect and sinless in His merciful reckoning; and their sinfulness and guilt are covered by His sinlessness.
 The Law of God finds nothing to condemn in the repentant sinner who believes and continues to believe in Jesus.
 The repentant sinner is reckoned as sinless through the imputed righteousness of Christ and his name is recorded in the Book of Life.
 He is reckoned as righteousness in Christ and accounted worthy of eternal life.
 This is what the apostle Paul calls justification by faith in Christ (Righteousness by Faith).
 Christ ever lives to make intercession for us as the one and only mediator between God and Man.
 On the Last Day He will come again to give eternal life to all who eagerly await His return.